Francis Lovett Carter-Cotton: Legal Disputes and Incarceration

+Political Career in British Columbia

+His political career was distinguished by his service in the Legislative Assembly of British Columbia in 1890 and was re-elected in 1894, 1898, and an 1898 byelection to confirm his appointment to cabinet.
+He was defeated in 1900.
 He was elected again in 1903 and served until 1916.
+In March 1912, following the withdrawal of barrister John Walter Weart from the contest, Carter-Cotton was declared elected by acclamation to represent the Richmond riding.
+He also served as the first Chancellor of the University of British Columbia from 1912 to 1918.

 From 1898 to 1900, he was the minister of finance and agriculture.
 From 1899 to 1900, he was the chief commissioner of lands and works.
 From 1904 to 1910, he was the president of the executive council.
 He also served as the Acting Minister of Mines for four days in August 1898.

 In 1912, he was appointed the first chancellor of the University of British Columbia and served until 1918.
 In 1913 he was elected Chairman of the Vancouver Board of Trade.